Exposed To Someone With The Flu- What To Do? | Quick Care Guide

 How Long Is The Flu Incubation Period After Exposure?

 The flu incubation period typically lasts 1 to 4 days after exposure.
 Most people start showing symptoms around day 2.
-During this time, you might not feel sick but can still spread the virus to others unknowingly.
+During this time, you may feel fine at first, so it’s wise to be cautious around others.

 When Am I Contagious After Being Exposed To Someone With The Flu?